 Twino lets you invest in unsecured consumer loans from Poland, Georgia, Denmark, Russia, Kazakhstan, Georgia and Spain.

-At the end of 2018, more than 400 million EUR worth of loans were funded on the platform.
+At the beginning of 2020, more than 600 million EUR worth of loans were funded on the platform.
 You can view more statistics about Twino on their website.

 There are no fees on the platform.
 Twino is making money from the spread between what interest rate borrowers are charged and what rate is offered to the investors.

 - Launched: 2009